Hunting Lease Profile

+Land, wetland and stream habitats and wildlife resources are increasingly valuable as hunters become more willing to pay for access to trophy animals, exotic species, maintained numbers of stocked birds or a more exclusive or quality outdoor experience.
 Sportsperson interest groups have always stressed good hunter-landowner relations as a means to continue to have public access to private lands.
-However, most landowners realize that some sort of fee-based hunting allows them to utilize a wildlife resource that they invest resources into through their agricultural operation.
-Funds from lease or fee hunting can be used to supplement the farm or ranch’s income or to provide cash that can be used for general habitat improvement (planting wind breaks, shelter belts or food plots; or providing water resources or feeders).
-Land, wetland and stream habitats and wildlife resources are increasingly valuable as hunters become more willing to pay for access to trophy animals, exotic species, maintained numbers of stocked birds or a more exclusive or quality outdoor experience.
+However, most landowners realize that some sort of fee-based hunting allows them to utilize a wildlife resource in which they invest resources through their agricultural operation.
+Funds from lease or fee hunting can be used to supplement farm or ranch income or to provide cash for general habitat improvement (planting wind breaks, shelter belts or food plots; or providing water resources or feeders) or other uses.

-The sustainable situation for many landowners is to take an active role in resource management, cooperatively hire their own game manager or work with a local guide and outfitter, a member of their community, who can assist them in developing a sustainable business.
-Repeat clients, active habitat management, poacher control and revenue generation by local cafes, hotels, bed and breakfasts, and game-processing cold-storage facilities are the mark of a sustainable venture.
-Another primary concern should be game population maintenance at or below environmentally sustainable levels with respect to crop damage and animal mortality.
+The most sustainable plan for most landowners is to take an active role in resource management, cooperatively hire their own game manager or work with a local guide and outfitter, usually a member of their community, who can assist them in developing a sustainable business.
+Repeat clients, part-time employment of local young people as helpers, active habitat management, poacher control and local revenue generation at cafes, hotels, bed and breakfasts, and game-processing cold-storage facilities are the marks of sustainable ventures.

 Develop a Business Plan

 First of all, recognize that hunting is recreation, not simply the harvest of an animal.
 The value of the lease is directly proportional to hunter satisfaction.
 Most hunters are interested in the experience of the hunt, and that means a fair-chase experience with as little contact with other people as possible.
-In return for their payment, hunters may well expect exclusive rights to the property while they or their party is present.
+In return for their payment, hunters may well expect exclusive rights to the property or some well-defined portion of the property while they or their party is present.

 Fee hunting is a business and therefore requires a formal business contract, the lease.
 Obtain samples of various lease agreements and determine what is applicable to your operation.
-Then develop a lease document that articulates expectations from customers and protects your interests as a landowner.
+Then develop a lease document that articulates reasonable expectations from customers and articulates and protects your interests as a landowner.
 Determine the type of lease appropriate to your operation and recreational resources.
-The lease is not simply a “right of ingress” document; it is an opportunity for both parties to clearly inform one another of their responsibilities and rules or restrictions, prior to any exchange of money or activity on the property.
+The lease is not simply a “right of ingress” document; it is an opportunity for both parties to clearly inform one another of their responsibilities, expectations, rules and restrictions.

 A visit to your accountant is in order.
 Consider all legal deductions associated with developing this business.
 A few of these would include advertising, supplemental game feeders, the costs of establishing and managing food plots, and any other expenses directly associated with the business.
-Development of a gated parking area could be a valid expense, simply purchasing a new gate could be farm- or ranch-related expense but would not be applicable to the lease business.
+For example, development of a gated parking area could be a valid expense; simply purchasing a new gate could be farm- or ranch-related expense but would not be applicable to the lease business.

 Be certain that as a landowner you understand all of the implications of fee hunting.
-In some states, a “shooting preserve” license is required, although in most states this only pertains to game farms where animals are reared and released.
-The local conservation officer should be able to provide any information on state regulations, and most states have Web sites that discuss this topic.
+In some states, a shooting-preserve license is required, although in most states this only pertains to game farms where animals are reared and released.
+The local conservation officer should be able to provide any information on state regulations, and most states have on-line resources that discuss this topic.

 Since hunting is an experience-based undertaking rather than simply a harvest, consider providing a rude shelter, perhaps a small cabin with a table and chairs or bunks where the hunter can store some gear, take shelter from a torrential downpour, rest or perhaps “rough it” the night before a hunt, as well as have a convenient site at which to leave the landowner a note.
 If so, guidelines pertaining to the use of the shelter should be included in the lease agreement.

-One great potential resource for landowners is the on-line lease service, which is relatively new.
-Usually the service charges a flat fee for the listing and acts as a way for the landowner to buffer inquiries through a third party.
-Some of these services offer legal advice and contracting or can suggest a reputable local guide service to deal with the client if the landowner does not wish to do so.
-Another new client-management service is the development of the Wildlife Management Association (WMA), a local cooperative structure that fosters a cooperative approach among neighboring landowners working toward common management goals.
+New potential resources for landowners are on-line lease-service agencies.
+These are a relatively new phenomenon.
+Usually the service charges a flat fee for the listing and acts as a go-between, a nice way for the landowner to buffer inquiries and perhaps have the client contacts handled through a third party.
+Most of these services offer legal advice and contracting, and have guides or suggest reputable local guide services.
+Another new client-management service is the development of the Wildlife Management Association (WMA).
+This is a local cooperative business structure that fosters a cooperative approach among neighboring landowners working toward common management goals.
 In some cases, these groups hire their own management specialist who handles game and habitat management issues and projects, leases, contracts and day-to-day client contacts.
-In these situations, smaller parcel holders can reap the benefits of being part of a larger group.
+In these situations, smaller parcel holders reap the benefits of being part of a larger group.

-Once you have found your client, do everything in your power to facilitate clear lines of communication.
-Always include a written list of contact numbers for the landowner and the client, general contact procedures and emergency contact numbers, including the local game management and law enforcement offices.
-A printed map to the nearest hospital would be a good addition to this package, particularly for out-of-town clients.
-Encourage all of the individuals involved to exchange cell phone numbers and carry their phones with them in the field.
+If you directly work with your client, do everything in your power to facilitate clear lines of communication.
+Always include a written list of contact numbers for all involved; also include including general contact procedures and emergency contact numbers for local game-management and law-enforcement officers.
+A printed map to the nearest hospital is a good addition to this package, particularly for out-of-town clients.
+Encourage all individuals involved in the lease arrangement to exchange cell phone numbers and carry their phones with them in the field.
 This is a good practice in case of an emergency or if unauthorized individuals are trespassing.
-It never is a good idea to confront unknown, potentially armed individuals in the field.
-If this occurs, it is rather simple for the client to take vehicle identifications, confer with the landowner and then contact local game management or law enforcement.
+It is never recommended to confront unknown, potentially armed individuals in the field.
+If trespassing occurs, it is rather simple for the client to take vehicle identifications, confer with the landowner and then contact local game management or law enforcement.

-These are simple but effective insurance measures should an individual become lost or injured and can minimize “bothering” the landlord with “check-in” visits.
+Communication in any form is probably the simplest and most effective “risk avoidance” tool.
+These procedures are simple but effective insurance measures should an individual become lost or injured and can minimize “bothering” the landlord with “check-in” visits.
 Some landowners provide highly visible window cards for parked vehicles or stress that vehicles be parked in a particular location to easily monitor who is on the property and whether they are an approved party.
-Communication also is a simple “risk avoidance” tool.
 For example, suppose a client leaves the property but then a trespassing group arrives, damages property and departs.
 If the landowner has a good indication that “their” hunter didn’t cause the problem, there will be no immediate hard feelings and no damage to an otherwise good relationship.
 Consider other intelligent risk-avoidance measures.
-These include hunter orientation programs and comprehensive written leases with indemnification clauses to liability insurance.
+These may include hunter orientation programs, comprehensive written leases with indemnification clauses, and liability insurance.